-Inside the CPU board of the switch exist an embedded HTML web site residing in flash memory.
-It offers advanced management features and allow users to manage the switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
+Inside the CPU board of the Managed Switch exist an embedded HTML web site residing in flash memory.
+It offers advanced management features and allow users to manage the Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.

-The Web-Based Management supports Internet Explorer 5.0.
+The Web-Based Management supports Internet Explorer 6.0.
 It is based on Java Applets with an aim to reduce network bandwidth consumption, enhance access speed and present an easy viewing screen.